 Oral cancer screening, or oral screening for mouth cancer, is a series of physical, visual, and screening tests performed by dentists or doctors in an attempt to identify mouth cancer symptoms.
-If you have any precancerous conditions or cancerous lesions, the dentist will be able to identify it before it gets serious.
-Oral cancer can be extremely hard to treat if it advances so it should be treated at an early stage.
-Please continue reading for a detailed discussion of oral cancer screening.
+If you have any precancerous conditions or cancerous lesions, the dentist will be able to identify them before it gets serious.
+Oral cancer can be extremely hard to treat if it advances, so it should be treated at an early stage.
+Let us help you by contacting our dental office to schedule an appointment for an oral cancer screening in Clute.

 Dental cancer screening is especially beneficial for those who have a high likelihood of getting mouth cancer.
-While mouth cancer can occur to anyone, it is especially common amongst the following people:
+While it knows no age, it is especially common amongst the following people:

-- Those who frequently consume tobacco, as cigarettes, chewing tobacco, pipes, or etc.
+Those who frequently consume tobacco, such as cigarettes, chewing tobacco, pipes, etc.

 Visual Examination for Mouth Cancer Symptoms

-As the name suggests, a visual examination for oral cancer means the oral screening dentist will visually inspect your mouth, neck, lips, and oral cavities to look for signs of oral cancer.
-If you wear appliances like retainers, braces, or mouth guards, the dentist will need you to remove them.
-The oral cancer screening dentist will mostly look for signs and symptoms of oral cancer such as red and white patches, non-healing wounds, swelling, bumps, and other such signs.
-The oral cancer screening dentist will also hold your tongue down with a tongue depressor and flash a light inside your mouth to inspect the inner reaches of your oral cavity.
-The dentist may also use other tools and devices to visually examine other parts of your mouth.
+As the name suggests, a visual examination for oral cancer means the dentist will visually inspect your mouth, neck, lips, and oral cavities to look for signs of oral cancer.
+If you wear appliances like retainers, braces, or mouthguards, the dentist will need you to remove them.
+The dentist will mostly look for signs and symptoms of oral cancer such as red and white patches, non-healing wounds, swelling, bumps, and other such signs.
+The dentist will also hold your tongue down with a tongue depressor and flashlight inside your mouth to inspect the inner reaches of your oral cavity.
+They may also use other tools and devices to visually examine other parts of your mouth.

 Physical Examination for Oral Cancer Symptoms